Allowable medical expenses

 LTC insurance policies waive the premiums when the client starts receiving benefits from the LTC insurance.
 Once the client is accessing LTC insurance, remove the premium as a deduction.

-• Food/special diets is not a medical expense
+- Food/special diets is not a medical expense

-• Nutritional supplements unless prescribed as medically necessary.
+- Nutritional supplements unless prescribed as medically necessary.
 Examples are enteral liquid and powdered supplements.

-• For active Medicaid clients, liquid supplements that are medically necessary are covered by Health Care Authority (HCA) Liquid supplements (enteral supplements) not approved by HCA are not considered a medically necessary expense to be used to reduce participation.
+- For active Medicaid clients, liquid supplements that are medically necessary are covered by Health Care Authority (HCA).
+Liquid supplements (enteral supplements) not approved by HCA are not considered a medically necessary expense to be used to reduce participation.

-• Food items are covered under the basic food program, consider eligibility for basic food for individuals not in a facility claiming food items as a medical expense.
+- Food items are covered under the basic food program, consider eligibility for basic food for individuals not in a facility claiming food items as a medical expense.

 AFH, Assisted living facilities, NF and RHCs are required to provide meals taking into account an individuals special dietary needs.
-Meals are included in the daily rate.
+Meals are included in the daily rate. - Over the counter drugs and medications not prescribed or considered not medically necessary.
+Many over the counter drugs, medications and vitamins are covered by Medicaid.

-Telephone charges including long-distance charges Health camps, trips or retreats
+- Health camps, trips or retreats

-Commercial diet clinics, gyms and pools that are not monitored by a licensed physical therapist Medical cannabis.
-Cannabis is not an approved prescription drug under the Federal Food, Drug and Cosmetic Act and has not been approved by the FDA for treatment
+- Medical cannabis.
+Cannabis is not an approved prescription drug under the Federal Food, Drug and Cosmetic Act and has not been approved by the FDA for treatment.

-Toiletries such as toothpaste, shampoo, personal grooming products Unpaid participation incurred while active on a Medicaid program
+- Unpaid participation incurred while active on a Medicaid program

-See WAC 182-513-1205 for possible eligibility of Medicaid using rules for individuals living in state contracted ALFs.
-Spouse's unpaid medical expenses are not allowed to reduce participation.
+- Spouse's unpaid medical expenses are not allowed to reduce participation.

 Note: LTC medical expenses are indicated on the LTCX screen.
 The MEDX screen is used for recipients on other programs such as food assistance.
 Non-Medicare health insurance premiums are indicated on the MEDX screen for noninstitutional spenddown cases.
 Make sure the medical expense is indicated on the LTCX and MEDX screen when a LTC recipient is on food assistance.